 But there doesn’t have to be a significant dust storm for there to be dust in the air.
-At any time of year, dust can rise up and create significant health concerns for anyone with allergies.
+At any time of year, dust can rise up and create significant health concerns for anyone with allergies specifically a dust allergy.

 If you live in the Southwest, you should have a reliable plan for dealing with dust in your home.
 There are many strategies you can take, but regular cleaning and vacuuming is one of the most basic and effective steps you can take to increase the quality of air on your house.
 By cleaning your home on a regular basis, you’ll be able to decrease the overall amount of dust in your indoor air.
 Wood flooring, as opposed to carpet, tends to be better for dust, as cleaning the floors and removing dust particles is much easier on a hard surface than on carpet fabrics.

 Wildfire SmokeWhether it was started by natural causes or by careless behavior, the result of a fire is essentially the same: devastation and destruction, followed by lingering and moving wildfire smoke.
 This is one of the most common natural disasters in the United States, and while burning homes and misplaced families get their share of media attention (rightfully so), there is often little attention for the health effects of wildfire smoke.